 Symphony extension apps are standalone web applications that are embedded within the Symphony user interface as iframes.
-These iframes interact with the Symphony container using the Client Extension API.
-Extension applications can either be accessed by the end user in two ways:
+These iframes interact with the Symphony container using the Symphony Extension API.
+Extension apps can be accessed by the end user in two ways:

-- 1.Extension apps can be accessed from the left hand navigation under the 'applications' tab.
-Clicking on your application from the left hand navigation brings your app into view.
+- 1.From the left navigation under the Applications tab.
+Clicking on your app name brings it into view

-- 2.Extension apps can be attached to contexts such as #hashtags, $cashtags, or user profiles.
-Clicking on one of these items can bring your app into view.
+- 2.Attached to contexts such as #hashtags, $cashtags, or user profiles.
+Clicking on your app button brings it into view along with the corresponding context.

-Developing extension applications enables developers to enrich the Symphony experience and create custom workflows and automations on top of the Symphony platform.
+Developing extension apps enable developers to enrich the Symphony experience and create custom workflows and automations on top of the Symphony platform.

 - Add modules, or windows bringing your app's content into the Symphony canvas

 - Add entry points for your app, such as navigation items on the left hand nav or #hashtags and $cashtags.

 - Add interactive buttons to chat and user profile module headers

 - Enable users to share content from your app into Symphony chats